tldr-pages/tldr/pages/common/openconnect.md

 `openconnect --background {{vpn.example.org}}`

-- Terminate a VPN session that is running in the background:
+- Terminate the connection that is running in the background:

 `killall -SIGINT openconnect`